Ever look back at a period of time in your life and think if only I knew then what I know now…I’d have done a lot of

 25. If you aren’t ready to make a plan, don’t be afraid to take time off and wait.

-It’s completely ok to wait to attend college until you have a plan.
+It’s ok to wait to attend college until you have a plan.
 Maybe you want to work for a year and learn more about your options.
 Research salaries.
 Learn how many places are hiring for the positions you’re interested in.
 Maybe you want to work a few years while saving like crazy to pay for tuition with real money instead of debt.
 Going to college right after high school just because that’s what “everybody” does isn’t a great plan.
 You need a more clear plan or you’ll accidentally graduate with $120,000 in student loans and still unsure what you want to do with your degree.
 A well-researched plan will help you get the most out of your college years, and improve your chances of snagging a job you enjoy that supports a lifestyle you love.

 Work Smarter, Not Harder

 Follow the 25 things on this list to get the best return on your investment of a college education.
 These things can change your life and help you avoid looking back at your college decisions with a bunch of debt and regret.

 If you already have student loans and want to get rid of them as fast as possible, check out my book Pay Your Student Loans Fast.
 With this book you’ll have the step-by-step, proven plan to get rid of your debt fast.
-Seriously, my husband and I were ordinary, rookie public school teachers, yet together we paid off over $50,000 in just a few years.
-You can do it too!
+Seriously, my husband and I were ordinary, rookie public school teachers, yet combined we paid off over $60,000 in just a few years.
+There is hope, my friend!